Breathing. Concentration. Control. Centering. Precision.

 She has since studied under and worked with Pilates instructors from varied backgrounds as well as chiropractors, physical therapists, acupuncturists, and medical doctors in Southern California, the Chicagoland area, and the Sacramento area.

-She became a PMA® Certified Pilates Teacher in 2006, became a Master Trainer for Balanced Body® in 2008, and was certified as a Second Generation Pilates Teacher by Lolita San Miguel in 2013.
-(Lolita is one of two people Joseph Pilates officially certified to teach his method.)
+She became a PMA® Certified Pilates Teacher in 2006, a Master Trainer for Balanced Body® in 2008, was certified as a Second Generation Pilates Teacher by Lolita San Miguel in 2013 (Lolita is one of two people Joseph Pilates officially certified to teach his method), and was certified as a Functional Range Conditioning mobility specialist (FRCms) in 2018.
 She brings compassion, understanding, and excitement to her sessions and classes - wanting to help everyone learn how much better they can feel and how much more they can do than they thought they could.

 Hilary has lived in the Sacramento area since 2009.
 When she's not at the studio, she's enjoying time with her husband, young son, and two corgis.